The West Highland Way | ||

 Colin studied the bird.
 "Actually," he said, "I think you'll find that's a McRook."

 We flew along the M74 in light traffic and although we overshot the exit ramp for Glasgow and had a 30 mile loop added to our journey as a result we still made it into the city by 10 a.m.
-We had made good time and were busily congratulating ourselves on this even as we became enmeshed in a traffic jam on the M8 that held us up for nearly an hour, joining the bumper-to-bumper gridlock of Glaswegians enduring their morning commute, but at least allowing us the opportunity to have a good look at the city, which neither of us had visited before.
+We had made good time and were busily congratulating ourselves on this even as we became enmeshed in a traffic jam on the M8 that held us up for nearly an hour, joining the bumper-to-bumper gridlock of Glaswegians enduring their morning commute but at least allowing us the opportunity to have a good look a city which neither of us had visited before.
 Eventually, via a series of side-streets and wrong turns, we found our long stay car park and our marathon car journey was concluded.

 During the short car journey to Kelvingrove Park the helpful AMS guy offered Colin the loan of one of his weatherproof jackets, sparing Colin some considerable expense, and then we were dropped off at a flight of granite steps leading down to the park.
 Our walk had begun.